Guangzhou Train Stations: Where and How to Take a Train?

 As the economic centre of Guangdong and the gateway to southern China, Guangzhou is served by 10 railway stations connecting its 18 million residents with destinations across the country.

-Three stations handle the vast majority of passenger traffic: Guangzhou South Railway Station, one of the largest and busiest high-speed rail hubs in China; Guangzhou Railway Station, the historic main station for long-distance conventional services; and Guangzhou East Railway Station, a key hub for regional routes to nearby cities.
+Three stations handle the vast majority of passenger traffic: Guangzhou South Railway Station, one of the largest and busiest high-speed rail hubs in China; Guangzhou Railway Station, the historic central station now serving high-speed trains (G/D series); and Guangzhou East Railway Station, a key hub for regional routes to nearby cities.

 Trip.com brings you everything you need to know about choosing the right station, its facilities, and our top tips for stress-free train travel!